telerik/winforms-docs/pivotgrid/populating-with-data/using-the-localsourcedataprovider.md

 {{endregion}}

 >note The ItemSource can be any collection that implements IEnumerable interface or even a DataTable.
 >

 ## Adding Group Descriptions Collections

 >note When initializing the LocalDataSourceProvider it is a good idea to wrap all modifications in BeginInit() - EndInit() section.
 This will cause only one refresh of the DataProvider and it will be when the EndInit() is reached.
 If you are applying only modifications (more than one) on already initialized LocalDataSourceProvider you should use the DeferRefresh() method which will cause delay of the Refresh and this way all changes will be applied simultaneously.
 >

 The LocalDataSourceProvider is using four different collections for the data that it holds:

 * __RowGroupDescription__ - the data added to this description will be shown as rows headers in RadPivotGrid and RadPivotFieldList.
 The properties can be defined as PropertyGroupDescription, DateTimeGroupDescription, DoubleGroupDescription or you can create custom implementation of PropertyGroupDescriptionBase class.
-            Here's how to define the RowGroupDescriptions in your application: #_[C#] _
+Here's how to define the RowGroupDescriptions in your application:

 {{source=..\SamplesCS\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.cs region=RowGroupDescriptions}}
 {{source=..\SamplesVB\PivotGrid\PopulatingWithData\PivotGridUsingTheLocalSourceDataProvider.vb region=RowGroupDescriptions}}